bryglen/yii-advanced-template/README.md

 GETTING STARTED
 ---------------

-    1. /assets - change permission to 777
+    1. /assets - change permission to writable
-    2. /protected/runtime - change permission to 777
+    2. /protected/runtime - change permission to writable
-    3. /uploads - change permission to 777
+    3. /uploads - change permission to writable
-    4  /protected/yiic.php , yiic.bat and yiic - change permission to 755 at least. this is where we do our cronjob, migrations
-    5. /environment.php - add your absolute path to $local_path
+    4. /environment.php - add your absolute path to $local_path
-    6. /protected/config/dbconnect.local.php - create a file and copy the format in dbconnect.sample.php (local development) and change the the configuration
+    5. /protected/config/dbconnect.local.php - create a file and copy the format in dbconnect.sample.php (local development) and change the the configuration

 you should be able to access: